UT-ADL/autoware_mini_practice/practice_5/README.md

 To do that, You have to finalize two nodes:
 * `points_clusterer.py` - creates `sensor_msgs/PointCloud2` message with clustered points so that the message type will remain the same as in input.
 * `cluster_detector.py` - converts clustered point cloud to [`autoware_msg/DetectedObjectArray`](https://github.com/autowarefoundation/autoware_ai_messages/blob/master/autoware_msgs/msg/DetectedObjectArray.msg) that contains detected objects.
-The file itself with an empty callback is given.
+The code itself with an empty callback is given.

 #### Additional files